 10. Select a new frequency differing to the one which you already selected.
 Like if you pre-selected 16 bits then select a 24 bits frequency.

 11. Then click on the Test Button on the right side of the Default Format.

 12. Doing so and ensuring that your system sound is not mute, clicking on the test will play a tune to test your speakers.

 13. Keep checking for every frequency until you get the one which produces sound.

 These steps might help you to resolve the issue of your Laptop Sound Not Working error.

 Hence, these were some of the methods which you can adapt to fix your problem of Laptop Sound Not Working.
-Most likely the issue would be covered and resolved well within the ways that have been mentioned in this blog but if the error persists even after following every step and method mentioned then there might a hardware related issue that is bugging your system and it might be best if you get it checked at a hardware and solution service center.
+Most likely the issue would be cover and resolve well within the ways that have mentioned in this blog.
+If the error persists even after following every step and method mentioned then there might a hardware related issue that is bugging your system.
+It might be best if you check it at a hardware and solution service center.
 Until then stay updated and stay ahead.